 The hunched figure shuffled along the pitch-black laneway; ruined arm pressed against her side.
 She had lost one shoe and the bare foot throbbed.
 For a moment, she imagined the bloody trail she was leaving for the police dogs to follow but part of her no longer cared who might come for her.
-Would tonight be the night that finally put a bullet in her back?
-She shuddered at the thought.
+Would tonight be the night they finally put a bullet in her back?
 At least death would end the pain and her father would no longer need to worry about her.
+Still, she shuddered at the thought.

 The heat was spreading through her body as she stood disoriented in the dark.
 One of her father’s favourite sayings echoed in her mind; ne paniquez pas, organisez vous.
 She calmed her breathing…un, deux, trois, quartre…don’t panic, organise...

 She stood rigid, listening for any sound, eyes closed – they were useless in the inky blackness.
 Again, she thought of her father and the last time she had seen him.
 They had argued of course, they always did, but this time the words were not barked at each other, a smirk playing at their lips, their familiar jousting.
 War was no time for games.
 Instead they whispered urgently behind the closed door of his clinic.
 He had begged her to stay home.

 ‘You are most certainly being watched, Ana…’ He was tired but there had been an edge of anger in his voice that she had never heard before.

 ‘You are putting this whole house at risk…’

 She had raged inside, but then calmed herself knowing that dramatics and hysteria would not convince him of anything but her immaturity.
 Still, she spoke with force, the anger pulling her lips taut across her teeth.